 top of page

-St Mary's Tower - Hornsey High Street
+St Mary's Tower - The Oldest Building in Hornsey

-The friends came together in 1989 to help give the Tower a secure future.
-Officially known as the Friends of Hornsey Church Tower their activities have broadened out to take account of the historic churchyard and the Garden of Remembrance set out on the site of the old church by Hornsey Council in 1950.
+The FoHCT are our valuable partners in support St Mary's Tower.
+FoHCT came together in 1989 to help give the Tower a secure future, their activities have broadened out to take account of the historic churchyard and the Garden of Remembrance set out on the site of the old church by Hornsey Council in 1950.
 They organise several events throughout the year, the most popular of which are perhaps the Open Days which allow access to the roof and it’s sweeping views of the parish.

 The friends have gathered an excellent archive of material which can be viewed on their website by clicking here.